 When stacked, each tempered-glass lid nestles below its pot, maximizing space.
 The lids are rimmed with silicone rather than metal, so they’re less likely to scratch the pots’ nonstick interior during storage.
 The lid knobs double as spoon rests, and the pots’ long handles lock together, stabilizing the stack and spacing the pots to reduce scratches.

 This set comes in several stylish colors.
 It’s built from heavy-gauge aluminum, making it suitable for gas, electric, and glass-top stoves.
 The triple-coated nonstick interior makes the pans easy to use and clean.
+After our tester achieved a white wine reduction for a mushroom pan sauce and curried sweet potatoes with perfect, crisped edges, food slid right off the nonstick interior, and drips along the porcelain enamel exterior wiped off easily with a damp cloth.

 What's Included: 1.25-, 2-, and 3-quart saucepans with lids; 3-quart casserole and 4.75-quart saucepot with lids; 12-inch sauté pan | Material: Aluminum, stainless steel, silicone, nonstick interior | Oven Safe: Up to 350 degrees | Induction Ready: No | Dishwasher Safe: Yes